MohamedMohana/my_cv/content/event/example copy/index.md

 ---
-title: Example Talk
+title: Artificial Intelligence for Leaders

 event: Wowchemy Conference
 event_url: https://example.org

-location: Wowchemy HQ
+location: University Theater | King Khalid University
 address:
-  street: 450 Serra Mall
+  street:
-  city: Stanford
+  city: Abha
-  region: CA
+  region: Aseer
-  postcode: '94305'
+  postcode:
-  country: United States
+  country: Saudi Arabia

-summary: An example talk using Wowchemy's Markdown slides feature.
+summary:
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'Continuing to cooperate with government agencies to spread the culture of digital transformation and develop their leaders.
+I held an artificial intelligence course for leaders.
+At the University City Theater in Al-Qara’a'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2030-06-01T13:00:00Z'
+date: '2022-10-28T13:00:00Z'
-date_end: '2030-06-01T15:00:00Z'
+date_end: '2022-06-31T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).